jazonshou/HolonomicLib/README.md

 For more specific usage, follow the [API](https://yessir120.github.io/HolonomicLib/html/index.html).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+For both issues and PRs, please follow the issues/PR template.

 Please make sure to update tests as appropriate (that is, if tests get made).